monch1962/hello-world-secops/security-tool-images/README.md

 `$ docker pull owasp/zap2docker-stable`

-As you're running ZAP inside a container, and using it to test an app running inside another container, you'll need to use a Docker network
+As you're running ZAP inside a container, and using it to test an app running inside another container, you'll need to set up a Docker network and run both containers inside that network

 `$ docker network create zapnet`

 Build the app to be tested inside a container image

-`$ docker build -t myapp -f .`
+`$ docker build -t myapp .`

 Start the app

-`$ docker run --rm -i --net zapnet myapp`
+`$ docker run --rm -i -p 8080:8080 --net zapnet myapp:latest &`

+Create the directory structure to capture the results of the ZAP scan, and make it world-writable

+`$ mkdir results && chmod 777 results`

+We need to derive the IP address of the running app, which can be done using `$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1)`

 Now run a ZAP baseline test against the app

-`$ docker run -v $(pwd):/results --net zapnet -t owasp/zap2docker-stable zap-baseline.py -t https://myapp -j /results/zap-results.json`
+`$ docker run --rm -v $(pwd)/results:/zap/wrk --net zapnet -t owasp/zap2docker-stable zap-baseline.py -t http://$(ip -f inet -o addr show docker0 | awk '{print $4}' | cut -d '/' -f 1):8080 -J zap-report.json`

+Results of the scan should now be in JSON format under `./results/zap-report.json`.
+You can parse out those results using `cat results/zap-report.json | jq '.site[0].alerts'`